 - Price and application

 Once you have read all the information, if you would like to participate in Fab Academy press the Apply button.
 Deadline is

 25th December 2017 7th January 2018.
 Price is 7000$.

 The Fab Academy Diploma is a 5-month part-time learning experience where you plan and execute a new project each week.
 In that way, you will learn how to envision prototype and document your ideas through many hours of hands-on experience with digital fabrication tools, including electronics fabrication, 2D and 3D modelling, embedded programming and utilization of machines.
 The Academia is directed by Neil Gershenfeld director MIT’s Center For Bits and Atoms with the local support of Fab Lab Oulu instructors.

-Fab Academy is a distributed educational model providing a unique educational experience.
-Each Fab Lab that participates in the Fab Academy program is part of a global Fab Lab network.
-These Fab Labs are nodes that offer the Fab Academy.
+Fab Academy is a distributed (not distance) educational model providing a unique educational experience.
+Students learn in local workgroups, with peers, mentors, and machines; all connected globally by content sharing and video for interactive classes.
+Each Fab Lab that participates in the Fab Academy program is a node in the global Fab Lab network.

 You will participate in a global lecture broadcasted once per week.
 During the lecture, you or other students present your weekly work and Prof. Neil Gershenfeld presents basic principles for the weekly projects.
 During the week you must complete a small project related to a specific digital fabricaction field.
 You will count with the support of Fab Lab Oulu instructors.
 In addition, Fab Academy faculty, who are leaders in their respective field, provide global video lectures, supervise academic content and guide research.

 Every Week Fab Academy focuses on a different topic, giving a global view of everything related to digital fabrication:

 - 3D Scanning and printing

 - Electronics design